24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 2020 Event Schedule

 Below was the event schedule and list of activities for the 24 Hours of Winter event in 2020.
-(Note: details are subject to change.)
+(Note: Details are subject to change.
+Schedules in future years will likely be similar.)

 The following activities are usually on-going throughout most of the 24-hour event (subject to occasional breaks for venue maintenance and scheduled programs):